 Hi, I'm Lukas Atkinson.
-My irregularly published long form blog posts cover topics such as software development, testing and quality assurance, programming language concepts, data protection, and whatever I currently find interesting.
+My irregularly published long form blog posts cover topics such as software development, programming language concepts, data protection, and whatever I currently find interesting.

 Rust doesn't actually follow its Golden Rule